Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

 ### Local Development
 To run this project locally on your own system, users can clone to their desktop by completing the following steps:

 1. Go to [my GitHub repository](https://github.com/Camila-Ribeiro/Body-Balance_Milestone-Project).

 2. Click on 'Code'(green button) placed beside Gitpod button.

 3. Copy the clone URL for the repository in the 'Clone with HTTPs section'.

 4. Open 'Git Bash' in your local IDE.

 5. Change the current working directory to the location where you want the cloned directory to be made. (e.g. cd projects).

-6. Type git clone, then paste the URL you copied in Step 3: git clone `https://github.com/USERNAME/REPOSITORY`
+6. Type `git clone`, then paste the URL you copied in Step 3: `git clone` `https://github.com/USERNAME/REPOSITORY`

-7. Press Enter to complete the process and create your local clone.
+7. Press `Enter` to complete the process and create your local clone.

 8. Create a `.env,py` file with your own credentials and import this into the `settings.py` file.

 9. Install the requirements.txt file by running the below command in your CLI Terminal:
 `pip3 install -r requirements.txt`.

 10. Run one of the following commands in your Terminal to launch the Django project:
 `python3 manage.py runserver`

 11. Click the `http:// link` that loads, and the project should load.
 If it doesn't load when you click the link, copy and paste it into a new browser tab instead.

 12. Run the following commands to migrate the database models and create a super user:
 `python3 manage.py makemigrations
 python3 manage.py migrate
 python3 manage.py createsuperuser`

 13. In the heroku dashboard for the application, click on "Settings" > "Reveal Config Vars".
 14. Set the following config vars in heroku :